-Getting leads means putting your business in front of their eyes in as many places as possible.
+Good Marketing means putting your business in front of a lead in as many places as possible.

-Successful marketing funnels are omnichannel and evolving.
-They reach your target audience across the right digital platforms, reinforce your brand, and convert leads into clients
+Successful marketing funnels reach your target audience across the right digital platforms, reinforce your brand, and convert leads into clients

 I’m about to share my tried-and-true formula for setting up and running effective marketing funnels.
 This customizable system offers a great starting point – and a way for small business owners to start seeing results – fast.

 A marketing funnel, also called a sales funnel or a marketing sales funnel, is a series of steps that guide your dream client as they move from “random Google visitor” to “brand ambassador and paying client.”

 Visually, it consists of four or more concentric “funnel” circles.
 Each of these circles represents a stage in the customer’s journey.

 Here’s an example of a successful marketing funnel.